 (e) the manner in which the person must report his or her whereabouts.

-[Section 19B inserted by No. 58 of 2012 s.
+[Section 19B inserted: No. 58 of 2012 s.
 6.]

 19C.
 Enforcement of electronic monitoring and curfew requirement

 (1) A community corrections officer may —

 (a) direct the occupier of a place where an electronic monitoring device has been installed under section 19A(2) to give the device to a community corrections officer within a specified time; and